meddy672/coding-exercises/README.md

 ### FizzBuzz Challenge
 Write a program that accepts an integer as an input and prodces an output for every integer from zero to the input integer.
-The program should display *fizz* for numbers divisble by 3, *buzz* for numbers divisble by 5, and *fizzbuzz* for dividends divisble by 3 and 5.
+The program should display *fizz* for numbers divisble by 3, *buzz* for numbers divisble by 5, and *fizzbuzz* for numbers divisble by 3 and 5.

 * Additional Requirements(Complete what you can)
 1. Allow divisors to passed as arguments.
-If the dividend is divisble by the divisors, not 3 or 5, return correct phrase.
+If the number is divisble by the divisors, not 3 or 5, return correct phrase.
 2. Allow the phrases to be passed as arguments.
 That is allow an input to be returned as a response instead of *fizz or buzz*

 ### Fibonacci Challenge